 - Chop peppers removing ends, rib and seeds.

-- Saute onions and garlic in olive oil for about a minute.
+- Saute onions and garlic in olive oil in a large skillet and stir for about a minute.

 - Add sausage and brown for another minute